beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 也许不用hand pick those number，让computer 自己学
 $$    \begin{bmatrix}
     w_1 & w_2 & w_3 \\
     w_4 & w_5 & w_6 \\
     w_7 & w_8 & w_9 \\
     \end{bmatrix}
 $$
 <span style="color:red">The goal: give a image, convolve it with 3x3 filter, that gives a good edge detector.
-It may learn something even better than hand coded filter.</span> 通过neural network backprop，也许不是vertical的，也许是 45度的，70度的，不是完全vertical, horizontal
+It may learn something even better than hand coded filter.</span> 通过neural network backprop，也许不是vertical的，也许是 detect 45度的，70度的

 #### Padding

-if image is `n x n` the filter is `f x f` and  the output is ` n-f+1 x n-f+1`
+if image is `n x n` the filter is `f x f` and  the output is $$ n-f+1  \times  n-f+1$$

 <span style="background-color:#FFFF00">Downside of filter</span>:

-1. Image will shrink if performing convolution neural networks (to (n-f+1)*(n-f+1) )
-2. Corner pixel only be used once(e.g. upper-left, upper-right), but middle pixel used by multiple times, <span style="color:red">throw away a lot of information near the edge of the image</span>
+1. Image will shrink if performing convolution neural networks (to (n-f+1)*(n-f+1) ) 2.<span style="color:red"> Corner pixel only be used once</span>(e.g. upper-left, upper-right), but middle pixel used by multiple times, <span style="color:red">throw away a lot of information near the edge of the image</span>

 **Solution**: <span style="background-color:#FFFF00">pad the image by additional border</span>. e.g. `6 x 6` pad to `8 x 8`, filter is `3 x 3`, then the output is `6 x 6`